Christopher Cannon (medievalist): Education

 He was educated at Harvard University (AB, AM, PhD).
 He received his doctorate in 1993 for a thesis "The making of Chaucer's English: a study in the formation of a literary language".

 Career

 Prior to moving to Hopkins in 2017, Cannon was chair of the Department of English at New York University for 5 years.
 He held the Katharine Jex Blake Research Fellowship at Girton College, Cambridge (1993-6) and taught (for a time concurrently with his research fellowship) at UCLA (1995-6).
 He then taught at the University of Oxford in the Faculty of English and as Tutorial Fellow of St Edmund Hall (1997-2000) and, then, in the Faculty of English at the University of Cambridge, first as a Fellow of Pembroke College and then, again, as a Fellow of Girton College.
-He is general co-editor of Oxford Studies in Medieval Literature and Culture.
+He was general co-editor of Oxford Studies in Medieval Literature and Culture.

+He was elected to the Fellowship of the Medieval Academy of America in 2025.